Swissgrid-AG-External/coding_challenges/README.md

-# coding_challenges
+# Swissgrid Hiring Challenges for technical profiles

-Coding Challenges for different SWE profiles
+If there are any questions please open up a Github Issue